Getting Ready for Immigration to Canada: Helpful Tips

 The application process for the Health Insurance takes place in the Ministry of Health nearest office, where applicants fill out the form and submit it to the clerk, after which, they will take a photo of a newcomer.
 Health Card – plastic card - is usually issued within several weeks.

-It is important to keep in mind that in some provinces newcomers are eligible to apply for the health medical insurance only in three months after their arrival in Canada.
-Another option would be buying private insurance for any newcomer’s province’s public doesn’t cover.
-Some Canadian employers offer health insurance packages for their employees.
+While getting ready for immigration to Canada, it is important to keep in mind that in some provinces newcomers are eligible to apply for the health medical insurance only in three months after their arrival in Canada.
+Another option would be buying private insurance for any

 Getting a phone